Convex-Dev/convex.cljc/project/cvm/README.md

 The API offers utilities for retrieving and altering a variety of common properties from a context and its state: getting/setting juice, timestamp, defining symbols in accounts, etc.

+It has been designed to fullfill common use cases.
 If not sufficient, the Java API offers wider possibilities.

-## License

-Currently unlicensed.

-Copyright © 2021 Adam Helinski